-This quick mathematics refresher of course is of no use unless you are able to successfully apply in your graphic design work!
-The reason you want to apply this ratio in your work all comes down to the overall aesthetic you want to achieve.
+This quick mathematics refresher is, of course, of no use unless you are able to successfully apply it in your graphic design work.
+The reason you want to apply this ratio in your work comes down to the overall aesthetic you want to achieve.

 This ratio lets you create a sense of natural beauty by harnessing the natural harmony and proportions viewed in the world around us.
-Not only is it seen and used in man-made advances, but even our bodies and mainly faces follow the same ratio.
-So much so, that through our evolution, humans are naturally inclined to desire things subconsciously showing this Golden Ratio.
-An analysis of some of the most desirable people in show business has also shown that people whose face was the closest to this ratio ranked higher in physical appearance amongst audiences!
+Even our faces follow this same ratio.
+We are drawn to this ratio, so much so that through our evolution, human perception is naturally inclined to desire things subconsciously showing this Golden Ratio proportion.
+An analysis of some of the most desirable people in show-business has shown that face proportions that come the closest to this ratio ranked higher in physical appearance amongst audiences!

-Some of the ways you can use this ratio and its Golden Spiral to your advantage could be:
+More specifically, here are some of the ways you can use the Golden Ratio proportion and the Golden Spiral to your advantage.

 1 - Typography and overall design hierarchy